 The CTEL/CLAD program runs on a 10-week semester schedule and has start dates each Fall, Spring and Summer.

 CTEL/CLAD Program Course Waivers – CTEL Exam

-The CTEL exam is not required for admission.
+The state CTEL exam is not required for admission.
 However, applicants may request a course waiver due to passing of one or more sections of the CTEL exam.
-Proof of passing scores must be submitted.
-If you do not provide proof by the start of the program, you will be automatically enrolled in the first two CTEL courses.
+Verificaiton of passing scores must be submitted to Alliant’ s credential analyst.
+If you testscore verification is not provided by the start of the program, studnets will automatically be enrolled in the first two CTEL courses.

 All applicants recommended for a Cross-Cultural, Language, and Academic Development Certificate (CLAD) must meet the following requirements: